 Apparently the “atheists are 8-16 % of the US population” do not hold up to scrutiny either.
 Other studies claim that 98% of Americans believe in God, and that only 4% of them have no religion.
 (Note: Numbers for “no religion” or even “unbelief in God” do not equate, even closely, to self-claimed atheism.
 Many non-religious disbelievers in God would not label themselves as atheists.
 Using- and grossly inflating- the percentage of unbelievers in America for atheists in the general population, while using only self-proclaimed atheists for the prison atheists, is intellectually dishonest.)

 Statement 1: The percentage of atheists in America is, at most, only 1/4 to 1/8 as many as the statistic users tell us.
 (The difference between 8-16% and the 2% who do not claim to believe in God.)

 Statement 2: The atheists in prison may be up to 95 times as many as reported.
 (The difference between 0,21% and [19,7+0,21]%)

 Conclusion: It seems very hard to conclude that atheists are under-represented in American prisons.
 They may, or may not, have failed to mention their atheism to authorities.
 In other words, the statistics are inconclusive.

 PS: It seems people with no religion are 105% overrepresented in British prisons.
 In other words, unbelievers in Britain seem to be more than twice as likely to be in prison.
 And while Christians account for 39.1 percent of the English and Welsh prison population, they make up 71.8 percent of the total English and Welsh population.
 Christians are, therefore, seriously under-represented, and nonbelievers seemingly very over-represented, in prisons in England and Wales.
-But those statistics are not necessarily perfect either.
+(Inmate Information System.
+Cencus 2001, Office for National Statistics)